12 Plant Kingdom

 Figure 4: The fern life cycle.
 The adult fern we see growing is the sporophyte at the top of the image, whereas the gametophyte is in the soil and out of view.
 This diagram is not to scale.
 Jeffrey Finkelstein, via Wikimedia Commons

-Alternation of generations describes a life cycle in which an organism has both haploid and diploid multicellular stages and it is switching between these stages in order to sexually reproduce (Fig 5).
+Alternation of generations describes a life cycle in which an organism has both haploid and diploid multicellular stages and it switches between these stages to sexually reproduce (Fig 5).
 Recall that sexual reproduction means that meiosis is occurring to reduce the ploidy of cells.
-That means that a diploid sporophyte must be undergoing meiosis in order to make haploid gametophytes.
+That means that a diploid sporophyte must undergo meiosis to make haploid gametophytes.

-Figure 5: Alternation of generations between the haploid (1n) gametophyte and diploid (2n) sporophyte is shown. (credit: modification of work by Peter Coxhead)
+Figure 5: The alternation of generations between the haploid (1n) gametophyte and diploid (2n) sporophyte is shown. (credit: modification of work by Peter Coxhead)

 Sporangia in the Seedless Plants